Get,

 Image Source: freepik.com

-According to research conducted in 2008, coconut oil has strong anti-inflammatory properties which can reduce inflammation and swelling.
-It has analgesic (pain-relieving) properties that can help to reduce discomfort caused by the haemorrhoids.
-It has antibacterial properties as well that allow symptoms of haemorrhoids to be reduced.
+According to research8, coconut oil has strong anti-inflammatory properties that may reduce inflammation and swelling.
+It has analgesic (pain-relieving) properties that can help to relieve discomfort caused by the haemorrhoids.
+It also has antibacterial properties that may help with the symptoms of hemorrhoids.

 Dr. Nayana Shetty, MBBS, MD